3a1b2c3/awesome-world-models/README.md

 * *Paper:* https://arxiv.org/pdf/2410.10774

-## Genesis,physics platform designed for general purpose Robotics/Embodied AI/Physical AI applications
+## Genesis: physics platform designed for general purpose Robotics/Embodied AI/Physical AI applications
 It is simultaneously multiple things:
     A universal physics engine re-built from the ground up, capable of simulating a wide range of materials and physical phenomena.
     A lightweight, ultra-fast, pythonic, and user-friendly robotics simulation platform.